ARCT5502 Independent Design Research

 - Contact hours

-- Generally one hour per week during the semester, through individual supervision.
+- 1 hour per week during the semester, through individual supervision

 - Enrolled students can access unit material via the LMS (Learning Management System).